masif2002/AZ-900-notes/README.md

 * Azure Powershell scripts and CLI scripts are not compatible with each other.
 PowerShell has it's own language, different than CLI
 *  Azure is a public cloud, but has some private cloud offerings such as the GovCloud
 * Firewall is part of the perimeter security
-* Azure **Availability Sets** allow you to tell Azure which virtual machines are identical, so that Azure will keep them apart physically inside the datacenter.
-This helps when there are either expected or unexpected downtime, by increasing the chances that one issue does not affect all VMs in a single Availability Set.
-* You get 200 USD worth of free credits to spend in Azure for the first time you create an account
+* You get 200 USD worth of free credits to spend in Azure for the first time you create an account.
+Using up the free credits causes all your resources to be stopped until you decide to get a paid account.
 * In Azure, we apply NSG(**Network Security Groups**) at subnet or individual NIC level(VM) whereas in AWS these can only be applied at individual VM level.
 NACL is applied at subnet level in AWS.
 * If Azure does not meet its SLA, A discount will be applied to the customer's azure bill (as **service credit**)
-* Infrastructure as a service is the **easiest to migrate** into, from an existing hosted app
+* Infrastructure as a service is the **easiest to migrate** into, from an existing hosted app on-premises
 * 99.99% is 4 minutes per month of **downtime**
 * Azure **DNS private zones** provide a simple, reliable, secure DNS service to manage and resolve names in a virtual network without the need to create and manage a custom DNS solution.
 Use your own domain names and get name resolution for virtual machines within and between virtual networks.
     * Additionally, configure zone names with a split-horizon view to allow a private and a public DNS zone to share the same name.